cfshi/coronavirus/survey.awareness.md

 # The End page:
 Thank you for taking part in this survey.

-Your participation is extremely helpful for understanding people's awareness, and response to COVID-19.
+Your participation is extremely helpful for understanding people's awareness and response to COVID-19.
 We hope, based on the data collected from the survey, to develop ideas to improve better health communication during an outbreak like this.

 Please feel free to share this survey COVID-19 Awareness Study with others!